containers/podman/docs/source/markdown/podman-create.1.md

 Note: Do not relabel system files and directories.
 Relabeling system content might cause other confined services on your machine to fail.
-For these types of containers we recommend that disable SELinux separation.
+For these types of containers we recommend disabling SELinux separation.
 The option `--security-opt label=disable` disables SELinux separation for containers used in the build.
 For example if a user wanted to volume mount their entire home directory into a container, they need to disable SELinux separation.